When the body converts GBL into GHB, it can turn off some functions of the nervous system.

-GBL is changed by the body to another chemical.
-This chemical is called GHB.
-GHB can affect the brain.
-Taking naloxone (Narcan) along with GBL might decrease the effects of GBL on the brain.
+GBL is changed by the body to another chemical that can affect the brain.
+Taking naloxone along with GBL might decrease the effects of naloxone.

 Ritonavir (Norvir) interacts with GAMMA BUTYROLACTONE (GBL)

-Ritonavir (Norvir) and saquinavir (Fortovase, Invirase) are commonly used together for HIV/AIDS.
-Taking both of these medications plus GBL might decrease how quickly the body gets rid of GBL.
-This could cause serious side effects.
+Taking ritonavir with GBL might decrease how quickly the body gets rid of GBL.
+This could increase the effects of GBL and cause serious side effects.

 Saquinavir (Fortovase, Invirase) interacts with GAMMA BUTYROLACTONE (GBL)

-Saquinavir (Fortovase, Invirase) and ritonavir (Norvir) are commonly used together for HIV/AIDS.
-Taking both these medications plus GBL might decrease how fast the body gets rid of GBL.
-This could cause serious side effects.
+Taking saquinavir with GBL might decrease how fast the body gets rid of GBL.
+This could increase the effects of GBL and cause serious side effects.

 Sedative medications (CNS depressants) interacts with GAMMA BUTYROLACTONE (GBL)

 GBL might cause sleepiness and slowed breathing.
 Some medications, called sedatives, can also cause sleepiness and slowed breathing.
 Taking GBL with sedative medications might cause breathing problems and/or too much sleepiness.